At the graduate level, we offer both MA in Mathematics and PhD in Mathematics. The MA degree also include a track in Applied Statistics.

 Both our MA and PhD programs encourages breadth across subjects in mathematics.
 In particular, both programs require courseworks from at least three different areas among the five areas of concentration in the department.

 Typically, an MA degree is finished in two years.
-The degree entails 8 graduate courses (32 credit hours) with certain area distribution and minimum grade requirements, and either an MA oral examination or MA thesis.
-We will soon add a professionally oriented MA degree in Applied Statistics.
+Except for the Applied Statistics track, the MA degree entails 8 graduate courses (32 credit hours) with certain area distribution and minimum grade requirements, and either an MA oral examination or MA thesis.

 The duration of PhD varies.
 A student entering the program with only a bachelor's degree can expect to spend 5 to 6 years.
 A milestone of the PhD is the Admission to Candidacy Exam which is typically held in the fourth year of graduate study for those who enter the program without master's degrees.
 The major work of earning a PhD involves the writing of a research dissertation under the guidance of a faculty member.
 While our highest degree is a PhD “in mathematics”, a significant number of our doctoral dissertations are written on research topics in mathematical statistics.